State University of New York Maritime College: History

 During this period, the school was administered by a Board of Governors in addition to the Superintendent.
 In 1921, the school, which had for long moved from berth to berth, found itself at Bedloe's Island (now Liberty Island) in New York Harbor.
 There they were allowed to use the army facilities.
 Over time, conditions on the island were deemed inadequate to teach modern merchant mariners.

 With the growing demand, a push was made by then superintendent James Harvey Tomb beginning in 1927 to acquire a larger ship and a land-based institution.
 The ship came in the form of the Procyon, which was renamed the Empire State.
 This ship effectively doubled the size of the school.

-Finally, the school, renamed the "New York State Merchant Marine Academy" in 1929, became land-based in 1938 at the Maritime College's present Throggs Neck campus in Fort Schuyler.
+The school, renamed the New York State Merchant Marine Academy in 1929, finally became land-based in 1938 at the Maritime College's present Throggs Neck campus in Fort Schuyler.
 One of Franklin D. Roosevelt's last acts as Governor of New York State was to sign the act turning Fort Schuyler and the Throggs Neck peninsula over to the school for use as a shore-based facility of higher education.
 Work restoring Fort Schuyler for the academy's use was done at first by the Temporary Emergency Relief Administration (TERA) in 1934 followed by the Works Progress Administration in 1935.
 The fort was restored, allowing the school to operate there by 1938.
+A third name change took place in 1941, when the school became the New York State Maritime Academy.

-In 1946 degree conferring status was granted, and the academy became a college.
-The college was one of the original institutions incorporated into the State University of New York system in 1948.
+In 1946, degree conferring status was granted and the academy became a college.
+Two years later, the college was one of the original institutions incorporated into the State University of New York system.
+In 1949, just one year later, the newly-minted university took on its current name, the State University of New York Maritime College.

 Academics

 All of the college's bachelor's degree programs may be combined with preparation for the professional license as a United States Merchant Marine Officer.
-The College also offers a master's degree in International Transportation Management and Maritime and Naval Studies; as well as several graduate Professional Mariner Training certificates.
+The college also offers a master's degree in International Transportation Management and Maritime and Naval Studies; as well as several graduate Professional Mariner Training certificates.
 Most of the degree programs may be completed while concurrently preparing for the United States Merchant Marine officer's license as a third mate or third assistant engineer.
 Additionally, SUNY Maritime College has the only United States Navy/United States Marine Corps Reserve Officers Training Corps (ROTC) program in the metropolitan New York City area, which prepares enrollees for commissioned officer positions in the United States Navy and United States Marine Corps.
 As of 2017, the graduates of SUNY Maritime College earned US$144,000, the highest average annual salary of any university graduates in the United States.